HalimaBouzidi/Libvirt_QEMU-KVM/README.md

 # Libvirt_QEMU-KVM
-an interactive program in Python using the libvirt API to manage virtual machines created with KVM / QEMU.
+An interactive program in Python using the libvirt API to manage virtual machines created with KVM / QEMU.

 This program offers the following features: